-But the truth is there is no big secret – I’m not scooping out super deals, earning mega bucks or part of some secret club – I’m just a travel addict who dedicates a fixed proportion of her income to travel.
+But the truth is there is no big secret – I’m not scooping out super deals, earning mega bucks or part of some secret club – I’m just a travel addict who dedicates a fixed proportion of her income to travel and tries hard to travel on a budget.
 As my husband shares my same passion for travel and, in all honesty, we don’t do much else, it means we get to travel much more than the average couple.

 I get that seeing the regular social updates about where we’re jetting off to next can seem a little excessive so I thought I’d share some insight on how we make it happen.
 This is by no means a blueprint for couples who want to travel more, just the truth about how we happen to do it.